 It was the first of many evenings without George Clooney.
 We flew over the gorgeous hills north of Florence on the flight from Paris.
 I think we passed over Lake Como.
-Being under strict orders from my friend, Marci, to Find.
-George., I took as mental a note as I was capable of.
+Being under strict orders from a friend to Find George, I took as mental a note as I was capable of.
 On the flight to Paris, I’d been trapped in a window seat on the wrong side of the restrooms since approximately Newfoundland by a nice nurse of the missionary persuasion.
 She’d been traveling between family in the U.S. and the Ivory Coast for 40 years.
 She knew how to sleep on a plane.
 I can be quite polite.
-So I was a little ragged when I flopped into Florence at 3:00 in the afternoon, 18 hours after I had first taken off (though it was a couple of days before I was capable of doing the math).
+So I was a little ragged when I flopped into Florence at 3:00 in the afternoon, 18 hours after I had first taken off (though it was a couple of days before I could do the math).

-Leaving the airport was like walking into a pizza oven.
-Hot.
-Seriously hot.
+Leaving the airport was like walking into a pizza oven: hot, only hotter.
 I took a taxi to the daughter’s apartment, where the kind concierge was expecting me and let me in.
 I forced myself to stay awake until the daughter arrived a couple of hours later, but don’t ask me how.
 I was determined to start living on Italian time from the start so as not to miss one precious moment of the whole experience.
 I suspect a shower was involved, and probably a change of clothes.
 Lordy, it was hot.
 How few clothes could I get away with?
 I was never going to see most of these people again, right?

-- I had this over a spaghetti that was more like what we consider bucatini, so if you can find bucatini, grab it.
-No delicate, frail pasta allowed.
+- I first tasted this over bucatini, so if you can find it, grab it.
+No delicate, frail stuff allowed.
 The pasta has a front and center seat here.
 It’s not a mere conveyor of other flavors, it’s right out there with its arms around them all.
 Pull out about 1/2 of it from the package.
 Check the cook time.
 Set a timer for 3 minutes less than the recommended cook time.
 Drop the pasta into the water and begin making the sauce.
 Multi-tasking necessary here: keep a set of tongs to hand to gently move the pasta around so that it doesn’t sink and stick, and also to move the sauce ingredients about.

 - Set a skillet over medium-high heat.
 It should be large enough to hold the sauce and pasta at the end.
 Force yourself to add 2 or 3 times as much good olive oil as you usually would.; we’re not “filming” any pans here.
-This is all about the bold flavors of delicate ingredients.
-Use a good 5 ounces.
+This is all about bold flavors that flow from delicate ingredients.
+Use a good 4 ounces.

 - When the oil is hot (it’ll shimmer, or ribbon), add the halved tomatoes.
 They’ll cook along quickly, releasing those precious juices to concentrate in all that lovely olive oil.
 If the skillet is too spattery, turn the heat down a bit.
 As the tomatoes begin to soften, add the garlic.
 When it’s very fragrant, add the tuna and its oil.
 Break up any large chunks with a wooden spoon.
 Turn down the heat to a good simmer.

 - When the timer goes off for the pasta, use tongs to lift it out of the boiling water and drop it directly into the skillet.
 Please trust me, it wants to be way more dente than al. It’s going to cook some more in the skillet.
-Dip out a couple of good ladles of pasta water and add to the skillet.
+Dip out a couple of ladles of pasta water and add to the skillet.
 Move everything around and together with your tongs.
 Toss in the spinach and add the lemon juice.
-Move everything around until spinach is just wilted.
+Tong it all about until spinach is just wilted.
 Taste the sauce before you season to taste with salt and pepper.
 Use your tongs to lift pasta out onto plates.
 Divide any remaining sauce between them.
-Grate some good cheese over the top.
+If you wish, grate some good pecorino over the top; Italians typically don’t permit cheese and fish to occupy the same plate, but it’s your kitchen.
 Serve with slices of focaccia or baguette so that not one drop of sauce is left behind.
-You’ll be a happier person for it.

 - As noted, this all comes together very quickly, so be on your toes.
 Thank God I didn’t have to make anything my first night in Florence, and thank heaven the daughter took me to it.
 It was worth the price of the entire trip to have tasted it.
 With my daughter.
 I was in heaven.
 George was on his own.